Danila-Pechenev/InstructionAnalysisFramework/README.md

 ```

 ### Data collection
-A [Python script](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/data_collection/data_collection.py) was written to collect the data.
+A [Python program](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/blob/master/data_collection/data_collection.py) was written to collect the data.
 It provides many options for configuration for the needs of particular
 users.
-In general, the script runs through certain files in parallel and tries to get an assembly listing
+In general, the program runs through certain files in parallel and tries to get an assembly listing
 of each file.
 If the attempt is successful, that is, the file contains the code,
 the path to the file and the number of all instructions found in it are
-recorded in a csv table, which is the result of the script.
+recorded in a csv table, which is the result of the program.
 Program parameters determine
-which files script goes through.
+which files program goes through.
 One can get acquainted with them as follows:
 ```bash
 (venv) [...]$ python data_collection/data_collection.py --help
 ```
-For example, one can run a script on all files that are available in the system as follows:
+For example, one can run a program on all files that are available in the system as follows:
 ```bash
 (venv) [...]$ python data_collection/data_collection.py -r <path to the table>
 ```
 #### On different GNU/Linux distributions
 In order for data collection to take place on different GNU/Linux
 distributions, regardless of which operating system is installed on the machine
-on which the script is running, the script is run in Docker containers.
+on which the program is running, the program is run in Docker containers.
 The [dockerfiles](https://github.com/Danila-Pechenev/InstructionAnalysisFramework/tree/master/dockerfiles) folder
 contains dockerfiles for building images.
 They include the installation of a utility for obtaining
 assembly listings of programs, as well as the installation of all programs whose machine